ModelShield: Adaptive and Robust Watermark against Model Extraction Attack: Experiments and Analysis

-In this mixed training scenario, we prepared six distinct datasets, each containing a varying ratio, $\eta$, of watermarked data relative to the total query responses data, $A$.
-The values of $\eta$ were set at 0, 0.1, 0.25, 0.5, and 0.75, and we ensured that the size of the total watermark dataset $|A|$, consistently remained at 4000 instances.
-An $\eta$ value of 0 indicates that the training dataset for the imitation model contained no query response watermarked data, while a $\rho$ value of 1 suggests that all queried watermarked data were used for training the imitation model.
+We prepared seven distinct datasets, each containing a varying ratio $\eta$.
+The values of $\eta$ were set at 0, 0.01, 0.07, 0.1, 0.25, 0.5, and 0.75, and we ensured the size of the total watermark dataset $|A|$, consistently remained at 4000 instances.
 The outputs of the suspect model were then evaluated based on our comprehensive knowledge of the query history.

 Even though attackers use only a portion of the watermarked data for training, we conduct watermark detection on all the queries $Q$ known to have been scraped by the victim model's owner.
-As depicted in Fig \ref{mixv1}, a distinct statistical discrepancy is apparent between models trained with and without watermarked data, even when only 10\% of the watermark data are used for imitation model training.
+As depicted in Fig \ref{mixv1}, a distinct statistical discrepancy is apparent between models trained with and without watermarked data (with a $p$-value of about $10^{-2}$ in rapid detection), even when only 10\% of the watermark data (400 samples) are used for imitation model training.

 This not only demonstrates the robustness of our watermark verification method but also indicates the learnable nature of the watermarked data.
 It can also be seen that as $\eta$ increases, the average sentence watermark score rises accordingly.
-This aligns with our intuition that the more watermarked data used for training the imitation model, the easier it is to perform watermark detection.
+This aligns with our intuition that the more watermarked data used for training the imitation model, the easier it is to perform IP infringement detection.

-\subsubsection{Mixture of unwatermarked data}
+\subsubsection{\textbf{Mixture of unwatermarked data}}

-In a scenario similar to training only a part of watermarked data, attackers might mix all queried data from the victim model with additional unwatermarked source data for training the imitation model.
+In a scenario similar to selective training on watermarked data subsets, attackers might mix all queried data from the victim model with additional unwatermarked source data for training the imitation model.
 We set $A^{D}=A$ in this case.
-Our experiments maintain a fixed number of watermarked data while varying the total training data $|D|$, altering $\rho$ to values of 0.1, 0.25, 0.5, and 0.75.
-We only detect watermarks on queries already known to the victim model's owner.
-The results, as illustrated in Fig \ref{mixv2}, reveal that increasing the proportion of watermarked data correspondingly elevates the watermark detection in the text generated by the imitation model, without affecting the performance on downstream QA tasks.
+Our experiments maintain a fixed number of watermarked data while varying the total training data $|D|$, altering $\rho$ to values of 0.1, 0.25, 0.5 and 0.75.
+We only detect watermarks on queries known to the victim model's owner since the attacker can blend in any unwatermarked data.
+The results, as illustrated in Fig \ref{mixv2}, reveal that increasing the proportion of watermarked data correspondingly elevates the watermark detection in the text generated by the imitation model.
+Watermarks are consistently detectable with $p$-values below 0.05 in rapid detection and below 1e-8 in detailed detection, without affecting the performance of downstream QA tasks.